 This subclause describes the procedures used for IEEE 802.11 authentication and deauthentication.
 The states used in this description are defined in 11.3.1 (State variables).

-Successful authentication sets (#4304)the state for a STA to State 2, if it was in State 1.
-Unsuccessful authentication leaves the (#4304)state for the STA unchanged.
+Successful authentication sets (#4304)the state for a STA or an MLD to State 2, if it was in State 1.
+Unsuccessful authentication leaves the (#4304)state for the STA or the MLD unchanged.

-Deauthentication notification sets the (#4304)state for a STA to State 1.
+Deauthentication notification sets the (#4304)state for a STA or an MLD to State 1.
 Deauthentication notification when in State 3 or 4 implies disassociation as well.
-A STA may deauthenticate a peer STA at any time, for any reason.
+A STA or an MLD may deauthenticate a peer STA or a peer MLD, respectively, at any time, for any reason.

 If STA A in an infrastructure BSS receives a Class 2 or Class 3 frame from STA B that is not authenticated with STA A (i.e., the state for STA B is State 1), STA A shall discard the frame.
 If the frame has an individual address in the Address 1 field, the MLME of STA A shall send a Deauthentication frame to STA B. Authentication is optional in an IBSS.
 In a non-DMG infrastructure BSS, authentication is required.
-In a DMG infrastructure BSS and PBSS, the Open System authentication algorithm is not used (see 12.3.3.1 (Overview)).(#2582) APs and PCPs do not initiate authentication.
+Between an AP MLD and a non-AP MLD, authentication is required.
+In a DMG infrastructure BSS and PBSS, the Open System authentication algorithm is not used (see 12.3.3.1 (Overview)).(#2582) APs, AP MLDs and PCPs do not initiate authentication.

-Authentication—originating STA
+Authentication—originating STA or MLD